euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 Conclusion
 ----------

-This paper gives an overview how the Python ecosystem could be used to build a software platform for high-content digital microscopy.
+This paper gives an overview how the Python ecosystem can be used to build a software platform for high-content digital microscopy.
 Our achievement demonstrates Python is well suited to build a framework for big data.
 Despite Python is a high level language, we can handle a large amount of data efficiently by using powerful C libraries and GPU.